elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 );
     ```

+2. Block definition  - hash.<br/>
+Contains modifier name (and values).
+Declared methods will be applied only  to the block instances, that have the given modifier (with the specified value).
-2. Block description  - hash.<br/> This is an example of a methods declaration for the `button` block with the `type` modifier with value
+For example: declaring method for the `button` block with the `type` modifier with value
    `link` (describes behaviour of pseudo buttons):

     ```js